miroslawmajka/aws-serverless-app/terraform/README.md

 ```
 terraform destroy -auto-approve
 terraform workspace select default
-terraform workspace delete poc
+terraform workspace delete ENV_NAME
 ```

-These will remove any resources created in AWS and alse remove the "poc" workspace locally.
+These will remove any resources created in AWS and alse remove the "ENV_NAME" workspace locally.